tlienart/Franklin.jl/docs/syntax/divs-commands.md

 ### Text examples

-Commands can also be useful outside of maths environment.
+Commands can also be useful outside of the maths environment.
 For instance, you could define a command to quickly set the style of some text:

 ```html